onflow/ccf/ccf_specs.md

 ## Status of this Document

-This document is a release candidate (RC2 DRAFT).
+This document is a release candidate (RC2).

 ## Copyright Notice